-When you convert the labels of a layer with multiple label classes to annotation in a geodatabase, you will get different results depending on your licensing.
-With an ArcView license, the label classes are merged into a single annotation class in the annotation feature class.
-The text symbol from each label class will be available in the Symbol dropdown list when you use the tools on the Annotation toolbar to edit the annotation feature class.
-With an ArcEditor or ArcInfo license, the label classes will be converted into separate annotation classes within the annotation feature class.
+When you convert the labels of a layer with multiple label classes to annotation in a geodatabase, the label classes will be converted into separate annotation classes within the annotation feature class.
 The text symbol from each label class will be associated with the corresponding annotation class.
-Annotation feature classes with multiple annotation classes can be viewed but not edited with an ArcView license.